Elmasry-631/Elmasry-631/README.md

 - 📈 60% reduction in administrative overhead
 - 📊 Real-time visibility into all operations
 - ✅ 100% audit trail compliance
+- ⏱️ Delivered in 12 weeks with 3-person team

 </td>
 <td width="33%" valign="top">